wevm/abitype/.changeset/large-pugs-add.md

 "abitype": patch
 ---

-Fix a bug that empty string name in AbiParameter isn't allowed.
+Fixed a bug where an empty string on the `name` property in AbiParameter wasn't allowed.